 Dedicated Hamilton Shoplifting Lawyers Work to Protect Clients Rights in Mercer County and Throughout New Jersey

 Shoplifting is considered one of the lesser crimes in New Jersey, but it can still have some nasty legal consequences.
 If you have been charged with shoplifting, you don’t have to face the potential penalties alone.
-With the help of our experienced Hamilton shoplifting lawyers, you can seek to have your criminal charges dropped or reduced.
+With the help of an experienced Hamilton shoplifting lawyer, you can seek to have your criminal charges dropped or reduced.

 Having a skilled criminal defense lawyer is essential if you wish to fight your shoplifting charges.
 If you or a loved one have been charged with shoplifting in New Jersey, don’t take chances.
 Contact the experienced Hamilton shoplifting lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC for the right legal advice.

 Shoplifting is the act of taking merchandise or goods from a store without paying for them.
 It can take many forms such as taking an item that can fit in your pocket to sneaking out larger items of high value.
 According to the New Jersey Statutes- Section 2C:20-11, shoplifting may include:

 - Taking an item without the seller’s knowledge or consent: a person must obscure the item taken such that it may not be visible through ordinary observation.
 Usually, the person will have failed to pay for the purchase price of the item.